polansks/CS-162-FinalProject/README.md

 The concept I chose was of a scientist in a lab having accidentally spilled acid in his/her eyes.
 The user must move around the lab--blinded because of the acid--and try to find either an emergency shower to wash their eyes with, a cell phone to call for help, or 2 units of hydrogen and 1 unit of oxygen in order to make their own water to wash the acid out with.
-The user has a limited amount of time in which to do this before they run out of time, become permanently blinded and lose the game.
+There are tables in the lab that, due to the temporary blidness of the player, only become visible once the user has run into them.
+There is a limited amount of time for the user to save their sight using one of the three methods before becoming permanently blinded and losing the game.